-Notice for an analog channel, such as temperature (Temp hot), in the upper heating chamber and represented in red color, is framed in here.
-In order to change the target value, the red field must be touched with the finger.
+Notice of an analog channel such as temperature (temper), indicated in red color and framed in.
+In order to change the target value, the red field must be touched with a finger.

 Enter the desired value through the block of numbers.